“I’m being sued by the Catholic Church again,” Laverne announced, while reorganising her purse.

 “Fifty bucks says she uses disconnect as a noun.”

-“Another fifty says she’s planning to call her at least one daughter Chandelier.”
+“Another fifty says she’s planning to call one daughter Chandelier.”

 “Hmm… not even a split end?”
 Laverne wasn’t having it.

 “Turn around and see for yourself if you don’t believe me.”